 - If motel lodging is to be used for travel to and during assignment, contact receiving unit to ensure that local motels/restaurants are open and willing to provide service to fire personnel. - Consider assigning one person to a room except for "Module as One" personnel. - If using restaurants for feeding, consider ordering take out rather than dining in. - Consider remote work for as many functions as possible.
-Consider utilizing alternate options of communication such as radio, video, etc. for briefings and other meetings.
-See Appendix F, Remote Operations. - Work with Command and General Staff on considerations for a closed camp to control flow. - Implement social distancing for workstations, sleeping, briefing, feeding, medical, etc. for group/unit separation. - Suggest and review work areas and supply sites that allow ease of cleaning. - Consider minimizing the number of individuals in ICP's and base camps by utilizing spike camps. - Recognize that additional portable toilets, hand wash stations, trash collection equipment, and shower units may be needed to accommodate modified or dispersed camp footprints. - Provide sanitation facilities in the field when possible. - Consider the impacts on the Logistics Section if more staging areas are utilized. - Recognize additional medical units may be necessary and should be identified and separated from each other and arranged in the more remote areas of camp. - Ensure cleaning and sanitizing schedules at end of each shift are implemented for all facilities. - Train personnel in procedures, supply handling and disposal. - When face-to-face briefings and other gatherings are imperative, limit attendance to 10 or less and ensure social distancing is practiced. - Consider alternate work schedules that reduce the number of on-duty personnel.
+Consider using alternate options of communication such as radio, video, etc. for briefings and other meetings.
+See Appendix F. - Work with Command and General Staff on considerations for a closed camp to reduce likelihood of COVID-19 transmission to or from local community and firefighters. - Implement social distancing for workstations, sleeping, briefing, feeding, medical, etc. for group/unit separation. - Consider configuring work areas and supply sites so that they are easy to clean. - Consider minimizing the number of individuals in ICP's and base camps by using spike camps. - Recognize that additional portable toilets, hand wash stations, trash collection equipment, and shower units may be needed to accommodate modified or dispersed camp footprints. - Provide sanitation facilities in the field when possible. - Consider the impacts on the Logistics Section if more staging areas are used. - Recognize additional medical units may be necessary and should be identified and separated from each other and arranged in the more remote areas of camp. - Ensure cleaning and sanitizing schedules at end of each shift are implemented for all facilities. - Train personnel in procedures for supply handling and disposal. - When face-to-face briefings and other gatherings are imperative, limit attendance to 10 or less and ensure social distancing is practiced. - Consider alternate work schedules that reduce the number of on-duty personnel.

 - Check with local unit to discuss potential availability of feeding, lodging and laundry services with local businesses. - When considering hotel/motel lodging: - For motel lodging, ensure that adequate COVID-19 CDC prevention measures are in place and inquire whether any infected individuals have been guests of the property within the past 7 days. - Ensure that motel cleaning products used meet CDC standards, (most common EPA registered household disinfectants should be effective).
-CDC advises that after 7 days, additional cleaning and disinfecting for COVID-19 visited sites is not necessary. - Utilize incident laundry unit or commercial laundry service to clean PPE/uniforms and clothes as often as possible. - Stagger demobilization of equipment and personnel to limit personal interaction.
+CDC advises that after 7 days, additional cleaning and disinfecting for COVID-19 visited sites is not necessary. - Use incident laundry unit or commercial laundry service to clean fireline PPE/uniforms and clothes as often as possible. - Stagger demobilization of equipment and personnel to limit personal interaction.